Why Use Prescribed Fire?

 Long-leaf Yellow pine benefits from low-intensity fires to open up space for germination, as well as keeping brush down that might otherwise create ladder fuels into the canopy.

 Prairies and grasslands benefit from fire that reduces brush encroachment and stimulates new growth.
+Fire can improve forage and hunting access in these systems as well, as grasses are stimulated and more open areas attract wildlife.

 Low intensity, planned fire, after manual or mechanical dead wood and small vegetation removal, is one of the most effective ways to make communities more resilient to unplanned wildfires.